L'Estaque, Melting Snow

 L'Estaque, Melting Snow is a c.
 1871 oil-on-canvas painting by French Post-Impressionist artist Paul Cézanne.
 It shows a view from the outskirts of L'Estaque, a small village near Marseille, with a steep hillside covered in a drift of melting snow underneath a foreboding dark grey sky.

-Filled with intense emotion, the painting has been described as similar to the work of Vincent van Gogh the following decade, and a painting ise formally similar to early 20th-century than contemporaneous art.
+Filled with intense emotion, the painting has been described as similar to the work of Vincent van Gogh the following decade, and the painting is formally similar to early 20th-century than contemporaneous art.
 L'Estaque, Melting Snow was painted in a single session.
 It is one of only two snow-laden winter subjects Cézanne painted.

 Background

 Cézanne moved to Provence in 1870 to evade military service during the Franco-Prussian War.
 He soon moved to L'Estaque, where he painted a number of landscapes.
 Critics differ in their interpretation of this painting; some see it as wholly personal, others as a response to the war with Prussia.
 Supporting the latter view, Anna-Teresa Tymieniecka saw the painting as making a statement on social and political transformation and wrote of the political context in which it was created, "what is our response to those red-roofed houses which are held, as if in a vice, between a leaden sky and a sliding block of snow?"